barryballantines/BarrysBlackBox/getting-started.md

 Test your ACARS connection with the test button.

+### The Toolbar

+The toolbar of Barry's BlackBox consist of 4 buttons and offers the most important functions for tracking your flight.
+The four buttons are, from left to right: "(Dis)Connect", "Start", "Stop" and "Upload PIREP"

+**(Dis)Connect**

+This button connects or disconnects Barry's BlackBox with FlightGear.
+If the button shows a "broadcast" symbol, then you are connected; if the symbol is striked-through, then you are disconnected.
+Of course Barry's BlackBox will only record your flight while it is connected to FlightGear.
+When started, Barry's BlackBox will be disconnected, so this button is the first to click.

+**Start**

+This button starts the flight recording.
+You should press this button when you are at the gate, ready for departure.
+When pressing the button, Barry's BlackBox tries to download the current flight bid from your Virtual Airlines website.
+You will find this data on the PIREP tab.

+**Stop**

+This button finishes the recording of your flight.
+You should press it after landing, when you are at the gate and ready for disembarging.
+Barry's BlackBox will finish the flight log and will calculate the flight time, fuel consumption and landing rate.
+The data is shown on the PIREP tab.

+**Upload PIREP**

+This button uploads the recorded PIREP data (from the PIREP tab) to your Virtual Airlines Website.

 ### Starting your flight

 Taxi to a gate, load some passengers and fuel and enter your route in the Flightgear route manager.
-When ready for engine startup, open the "Overview" tab and press the "Start-Up" button.
-The ICAO code of your airport, the current time (UTC) and the current fuel level will appear in the Destination column of your PIREP form.
+When ready for engine startup, use the "(Dis)Connect" button to connect Barry's BlackBox to FlightGear and start your trip with the "Start" button.

+Barry's BlackBox will display the ICAO code of your airport, the current time (UTC) and the current fuel level in the destination column of the Overview tab.
+If you have an active flight bid, the data from the flight bid (flight number, aircraft, ...) is also shown in the PIREP tab.

-The recording will start as soon as your aircraft starts moving.
+Barry's BlackBox is now ready for recording your journey.

 ### Cruising